umarhassan-mitodl/21A.00-spring-2022/content/pages/commentaries.md

 **Session 23 Commentary paper**

 *The* *Dawn of Everything* ends on a note of optimism about humanity’s prospects for “getting unstuck” from restrictive/repressive social formations.
-Does {{% resource_link "9fbf6ac6-ec45-4f6c-a90a-6e634377f21b" "*Nomadland*" %}} reflect that optimism, or does it suggest a bleaker vision?
+Does [*Nomadland*](https://www.imdb.com/title/tt9770150/?ref_=fn_al_tt_1) reflect that optimism, or does it suggest a bleaker vision?

 *Student Examples*